 Authors: Adriano Augusto, Raffaele Conforti, Marlon Dumas, Marcello La Rosa

 This plugin can be used to discover a BPMN process model from an event log.
-To use this plugin, select an event log from the repository and click on “Discover>Discover BPMN model”.
+To use this plugin, select an event log from the repository and click on “Discover>Discover BPMN model (Advanced)”.
 Alternatively, if you click on the menu item without selecting a log first, the tool will ask to use a log from your local computer.
 This second option may be useful if you don’t want to store your log into the repository.

 The plugin is able to discover subprocesses, as well as interrupting and non-interrupting boundary events, activity markers (loop activities and multi-instance) and interrupting and non-interrupting event sub-processes.
 To discover these BPMN-specific model characteristics, the log must contain data attributes, e.g. as part of an order-to-cash process, if a data attribute “invoice” is used as the dominant business object in a given set of activities, these can be grouped in a subprocess to handle invoices.